biolink/biolink-model/guidelines/using-the-modeling-language.md

 ```

-Here we define the mixin `frequency qualifier mixin` to hold the parent slots, `frequency qualifier.`
+Here we define the mixin `frequency qualifier mixin` to hold the parent slot, `frequency qualifier.`
-The slot, `frequence qualifier` is then inherited by every class in the subsequent `is_a` hierarchy of
+The slot, `frequency qualifier` is then inherited by every class in the subsequent `is_a` hierarchy of
 `entity to feature or disease qualifiers mixin.`  The `frequency quantifier` mixin was created with similar
 intentions (favoring consistency in modeling similar domains), though its reuse is not as evident in the model yet.